philcali/sbt-lwjgl-plugin/README.md

       val lwjglPlugin = "com.github.philcali" % "sbt-lwjgl-plugin" % "2.0.2"
     }

+**Or**, you can make use of the giter8 template, to kick off your project.

+    g8 philcali/lwjgl.g8

+Once you answer all the appropriate questions, you will have a lwjgl project in awaiting.

 ## How it works

 The plugin makes use of public maven repo found at the LWJGL wiki.
 It pulls the dependencies, and extracts lwjgl jar to your working lib directory.